clairebearz32bit/threeroads/README.md

-# JeooparPy!
+# Three Roads!
-A project based in Python based on the game show Jeopardy!
+A Python-based trivia project.

 # Datasets
 For legal reasons, I won't include a dataset in this project, but many can be found.